 Thanks for giving me the chance to add something to your site and for the fandom.

 One of my earliest memories was of Kirk’s Enterprise in orbit around a green planet.
-I cannot remember anything past that (the episode name, what was going on…) because I was three in 1980.
+I cannot remember anything past that (the episode name, what was going on…) because I was there in 1980.
 TOS was in reruns and fans were between movies but my imagination was captivated and has been ever since.

 In the late 80’s ST: TNG premiered and my interest in all things Trek spiked once again.
 Throughout Jr.high and high school, I was known as “that Star Trek geek.
 Outside of a few close friends, Star Trek wasn’t seen as such a cultural icon as it is now by teens and growing up in Texas conversations tended to gravitate toward football while I just wanted to know more about the specs of the Defiant, more about Worf’s family and so on.

 I dreamed of graduating high school, moving to California, and hanging out on the Paramount lot until I got a part on DS9.
-Needless to say, hat dream never panned out, but in 1991 I found out about the fan club Starfleet which brought about a version of my dream.
+Needless to say, that dream never panned out, but in 1991 I found out about the fan club Starfleet which brought about a version of my dream.
 I joined Starfleet and found a chapter not too far from me.
 The U.S.S.
 Joshua based in Irving Texas.

 I went to a meeting and immediately felt like part of a bigger family.
 Shortly after joining I found out the group was performing a play at an upcoming summer convention.
 Because of my height, I was cast as Worf.
 I was a bit concerned because I did not have a Next Gen uniform and because I am much lighter skinned than the character but I was quickly introduced to makeup.